aphilippsen/drawingcompletion/README.md

 2. Training

-train_drawings.py:
+run_training.py:
 Main file to start the network training.
-Running it generates a folder in results/training/ with the current date and time.
-Inside this folder, one folder will be generated containing the trained network for each of the parameter conditions, and the initial weights are stored that were used for all networks in all conditions.
+Running it generates a folder in results/training/ with name data_set_name in with subfolders are created for each call of run_training.py named after the current date and time.
+Inside these folder, for each parameter condition one folder will be generated in which the trained network is stored.

 3. Completion